subgraph/sgos_handbook/05_features_and_advanced_usage_09_virtualmachines.md

 You can proceed with a regular installation, use a live image, etc.

+You may install the **qemu-guest-agent** and/or **spice-vdagent** and/or **xserver-xorg-video-qxl** in the running virtual machine to improve integration (though this is not strictly necessary and may present extra security concerns).

 ### Command line usage

 For a more minimal, and sometimes more advanced, usage one may also use **Qemu/KVM** on its own from the command line.